jaidetree/clj-deploy/README.md

 **params**

-Post params to send to deploy server.
+A hash-map of params to put in the post body of the deploy request.

 ### Bugs